tcdt-lab/bcdns/README.md

 4. **Asset Removal on Root Network**:
    If the root network detects a revoked domain, it initiates the removal of all associated asset references linked to the domain.
 This is done through an asset removal transaction to maintain data consistency across the architecture.

+The implementation of the domain revocation extrinsic can be found in the [tld-pallet](./polkadot-sdk-solochain-template/pallets/tld/src/lib.rs#L247-L267).

 ## Testing